All Episodes

 The race speech in Philadelphia, where Obama essentially threw the preacher under the bus and his white grandmother under the bus.

-I mean, that was the the same template.
+I mean, that was the same template.

-I still maintain anybody that has to schedule a speech during the Fourth of July week to explain their own patriotism must have some question about whether or not people believe they are patriotic.
+I still maintain anybody that has to schedule a speech during the 4th of July week to explain their own patriotism must have some question about whether or not people believe they are patriotic.

 That's the purpose.